 Inexpensive hot/cold packs can work wonders to alleviate all kinds of pain.
 Keep a few in the freezer for instant cold relief.
 Keep a few in the cabinet near your microwave to be heated up in a jiffy as needed.
 (Note: Avoid cold packs if your circulation is poor.)

-6. Make good use of pain relieving creams and rubs.
+6. Make good use of pain-relieving creams and rubs.

-There are many high quality, over-the-counter pain relief creams and ointments available today.
-Choose wisely and follow directions carefully for best results.
+There are many high-quality, over-the-counter pain relief creams and ointments available today.
+Choose wisely and follow directions carefully for the best results.
 You may have to experiment with a few as I have found some help certain people while not others.
 If you live in Australia then try Zen spray……it works for me.
 If you prefer a topical cream then you might like to try Voltaren Gel.
 A few of my friends have had some success with it without any nasty side effects.